Muukid/mu-library-information/README.md

 # Documentation

 The documentation provided with a mu library (usually in the form of a single file, `README.md`) explicity states what the library does and how to use it, bringing up every relevant function, variable, macro, C standard library dependency, other libraries stored within the library, struct, enumerator, et cetera.

+The documentation is usually also defined in the file itself with comments, using special symbols interpreted by `muDOG`, a custom-made tool for inline documentation for mu libraries that allows Markdown to be written within the file.

 Note that the detail about the other libraries included within itself are not provided, only the fact that they're provided and the version.